cj-mills/christianjmills/_posts/2022-8-10-IceVision-to-OpenVINO-to-Unity-Tutorial-3.md

 ## Set up Unity Scene

 Now we can start setting up our Unity scene.
-We need a screen to display the webcam feed, an empty object to attach the object detector script, dropdown menus for selecting webcams, model, and compute devices, a toggle to activate a webcam feed, and a slider to update the confidence threshold.
+We need a screen to display the webcam feed, an empty object to attach the object detector script, dropdown menus for selecting webcams, models, and compute devices, a toggle to activate a webcam feed, and a slider to update the confidence threshold.